 The framework does show good insights and intentions.
 The admission of the “importance of aligning our actions with our rhetoric has never been greater” is significant and certainly the Administration is attempting to better support these requirements.
 The framework closes with an absolutely true statement: “If we are to compete effectively in this global marketplace of ideas, we will need to invest wisely in the years ahead.”

-(This post is cross-posted in Turkish at Yeni Diplomasi.)
+(This was cross-posted in Turkish at Yeni Diplomasi.)